Scroll to navigation

 If <service> already exists in CPSV_DEST, cpsv prints a warning, the cp invocation is skipped and the return code is increased by one.
 The -f option can be used to change this behaviour.

-When a <service-name>/log directory exists: if <service-name>/log/supervise link or directory is not found, cpsv creates one; if <service-name>/log/run file or symlink is not found, cpsv creates a symlink to /etc/sv/svlogd/run.
+When a <CPSV_DEST/service-name>/log directory exists: if <service-name>/log/supervise link or directory is not found, cpsv creates one; if <CPSV_SOURCE/service-directory/log/run is found, cpsv creates a <CPSV_DEST/service-name>/log/run symlink to it; otherwise the symlink points to /etc/sv/svlogd/run.

-Print the diff between the <service-directory> in CPSV_SOURCE and the <service-name> directory in CPSV_DEST.
-The exit status of diff is returned; <service-directory> must exists in CPSV_SOURCE.
+Print the diff between the <service-directory> in CPSV_SOURCE and the <service-name> in CPSV_DEST, then return diff's exit status. <service-directory> must exists in CPSV_SOURCE.
 If <service-name> is omitted, <service-directory> is used instead.
-When <p> is invoked without root privileges, <service-directory> must already exists in the runtime <sv.now> directory and the <@user> string in <service-name> , if any, is replaced by <@username>.
 Supervise , conf and wtime are excluded from the diff.

 List installed services in CPSV_DEST; the name of each <service> that would be copied with the s command is printed, preceded with character surronded by square brakets;